Fire-hit supermarket's roof collapses

 Video

-A huge fire has ripped through a Morrisons supermarket in Folkestone, Kent and caused part of the roof collapse.
+A huge fire has ripped through a Morrisons supermarket in Folkestone, Kent, and caused part of the roof to collapse.

-The blaze, which started at about 07:30 GMT, is thought to have been started by a deep fat fryer in the cafe and has destroyed part of the store.

 -